webplatform/docs/tutorials/styling_svg_with_css/index.md

 [[Image:svgflower2.png]]

 ''Figure 2.
-The SVG flower with mouseover on the outer petals.''
+The SVG flower with mouseover on an outer petal.''

 [[Image:svgflower3.png]]

 ''Figure 3.
-The SVG flower withe mouseover on the inner petals.''
+The SVG flower with mouseover on an inner petal.''

 Notes: